Nairobi Hiking Tour 5 KM Oloolua Nature Trail Karen

 Giant riverside bamboo stands beckon you to descend some rickety stairs to the river and rest on benches built under the bamboo.
 Trickling water and chirping birds, the only sounds you hear as you rest, lull you into a reflective mood.

-Further along the trail close to the river, you encounter a 33-meter long cave.
-If you brought a flashlight with you, an exploration of this dark subterranean world takes you through numerous underground caverns reputed to have once been home to Mau Mau freedom fighters during the colonial period of Kenya’s History.
+Further along the trail, close to the river, you encounter a 33-meter-long cave.
+If you brought a flashlight, an exploration of this dark subterranean world takes you through numerous underground caverns reputed to have once been home to Mau Mau freedom fighters during Kenya’s colonial period.

 A thick pile of guano underfoot and the occasional disturbance of bats flitting past you bring to your attention the existence of a bat colony within.
 A papyrus swamp further down the river offers a further glimpse into the rich biodiversity of this indigenous forest.

-From here on, the trail climbs out of the river valley, occasional bursting upon glades bathed in bright sunlight before diving back under the canopy of the cool forest cover.
-A picnic site complete with benches, drop toilets and trash bins offer a nice setting for couples or groups to rest, play or enjoy a meal within the forest.
+From here on, the trail climbs out of the river valley, occasionally bursting upon glades bathed in bright sunlight before diving back under the canopy of the cool forest cover.
+A picnic site complete with benches, drop toilets, and trash bins offers a nice setting for couples or groups to rest, play, or enjoy a meal within the forest.

-For those wishing to spend more than a day in the forest, a secure campsite is also available to complete with tap water, drop toilets, and firewood for lighting a bonfire.
-You’ll have to bring your own tent, food and cooking utensils though.
-Last and perhaps the most spectacular of the attractions in the forest is a 20-foot waterfall close to the forest entrance.
+For those wishing to spend more than a day in the forest, a secure campsite is also available with tap water, drop toilets, and firewood for lighting a bonfire.
+You’ll have to bring your own tent, food, and cooking utensils, though.
+Last, and perhaps the most spectacular of the attractions in the forest, is a 20-foot waterfall near the forest entrance.

 As you pick your way along the trail to the waterfall, you’ll go past a wooden tower that was constructed some years back for viewing a Crowned Eagle’s nest that was situated nearby.

 Scientists used this tower to study the Crowned Eagle’s behavior in its natural habitat.
-Sadly, human activities and settlements close to the forest have resulted in the birds migrating from this haven.
+Sadly, human activities and settlements near the forest have led the birds to migrate from this haven.

 Nairobi Hiking Tour 5 KM Oloolua Nature Trail Karen Prices